Champion Jet 3: Condor Ferries

-On 26 March 2010 it was announced that the vessel had been purchased by Condor Ferries and renamed Condor Rapide, replacing Condor 10 on the Guernsey / Jersey to St. Malo route.
+In March 2010 the vessel was purchased by Condor Ferries and renamed Condor Rapide, replacing Condor 10 on the Guernsey / Jersey to St Malo route.

 Condor Rapide transported both vehicles and foot passengers between the Channel Islands and France and due to the higher ramp capacity, larger freight vehicles are able to use ro-ro services that were previously unavailable on a daily scheduled basis.